About the profile areas

 Goodwood is an established residential area, with commercial areas along Goodwood Road.

-Major features of the area include Souter Park, Goodwood Community Centre and two schools.
+Major features of the area include Souter Park, Goodwood Community Centre, the Goodwood railway station, St Thomas’ School and Goodwood Primary School.